Noratrieb/rustv32i/rvdc/README.md

 RV64-specific instructions are not yet implemented, but will be in the future.
 The immediates will also be switched to `u64` in the future to allow for easier usage of RV64.

-RV128 is not intended to be supported.
+RV128 is currently not intended to be supported.

 # Extension support